simeonpalla/ai-safer-roads/WORKFLOW.md

 The weights were set by engineering judgment against three criteria:

-1. **Domain priority:** Sub-score 1 (Safe System Alignment) carries the highest weight because it is the most direct measure of the challenge's core question — limit appropriateness per WHO standards.
-It receives 38%.
+1. **Behavioral primacy:** Sub-score 2 (Limit Credibility Gap) carries the highest weight (40%) because a limit that drivers routinely exceed has lost its safety function entirely.
+An incorrect limit that is obeyed is fixable; an ignored limit is a complete system failure.
+Sub-score 2 provides the most direct empirical evidence that the current limit is not working.

-2. **Informational value:** Sub-score 3 (VRU Context Risk) carries slightly more than Sub-score 2 (32% vs 30%) because it captures a dimension that GPS probe data completely ignores — who is exposed.
-Treating it as less important than the behavioral signal would systematically underweight the most vulnerable road users.
+2. **Exposure context:** Sub-score 3 (VRU Context Risk) carries 35% — second highest — because the same speed excess has radically different consequences depending on who is near the road.
+A 30 km/h excess near schools and markets is categorically more dangerous than the same excess on a remote industrial corridor.
+VRU exposure is a dimension that GPS probe data does not capture at all.

-3. **Approximate balance:** All three weights are within 10 percentage points of each other.
-No single sub-score dominates.
-Reasonable experts might choose 35/30/35 or 40/25/35 — the claim is not that 38/30/32 is uniquely correct, only that it is defensible and stable.
+3. **Safe System alignment:** Sub-score 1 (Safe System Alignment) carries 25% — the lowest weight, not because alignment is unimportant, but because it is already partially embedded in Sub-score 2: a limit set far above the SS threshold naturally loses behavioral credibility.
+The claim is not that 25/40/35 is uniquely correct, only that it is defensible and stable, and places the empirically observable behavioral signal at the centre.

 ### Weight Robustness Tests